OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ### The Docker project

-Using my local instance of Azure DevOps as my source control repository for the OctoPetShop project, I created a new project within TeamCity and connected my Azure DevOps repo to it.
+My first step was to created a new TeamCity project within and connect my git repository to it.
+The [OctoPetShop](https://github.com/octopussamples/octopetshop) source code is available on GitHub but I used a local Azure DevOps instance to host mine.
 This post assumes you already know how to [create a project](https://www.jetbrains.com/help/teamcity/creating-and-editing-projects.html) within TeamCity and focuses on the build and deploy process.

-#### Adding a connection to Docker Hub
+### Adding a connection to Docker Hub

 To push our images to Docker Hub, we need to configure a connection to Docker Hub with an authorized user.